Clarilab/gorabbitmq/README.md

 ## INFO

-This library is a wrapper around the Go RabbitMQ Client Library.
-[Go RabbitMQ Client Library](https://github.com/rabbitmq/amqp091-go)
+This library is a wrapper around the [Go AMQP Client Library](https://github.com/rabbitmq/amqp091-go).

 This library also includes support for:
 - structured logging to multiple writers